HL7/phd/src/pagecontent/ProfileConsumers.md

     }

 ##### Time Capabilities
 The time capabilities defines the types of real time clocks supported, whether the time can be set, whether external time synchronization is possible, etc. Each capability is treated as an event, so most PHGs will only report the capability if the PHD indicates it has the capability.
 The value is a single valueCode which will be either "Y" if the PHD has the capability or "N" if not.
-Most PHGs will not report the "N" case.
+Most PHGs will not report the "N" case as that would significantly increase the size of the resource on the wire.
 There may be several such time capability property entries.

 The time capabilities property is indicated by the Device.property.type.coding.code having one of the ASN1ToHL7 codes of "68219.x" which is NOT a decimal number!
 The value is a valueCode with codes "Y" or "N".